The PIP name specified does not match the PIP specification. This is the last RosettaNet error that tries to make my life a little bit difficult.

 </Preamble>

-• The delivery header is new in RNIF 2.0 and facilitates the routing of messages through hubs.
+- The delivery header is new in RNIF 2.0 and facilitates message routing through hubs.
 It contains the following attributes:

 <DeliveryHeader xmlns="http://schemas.microsoft.com/biztalk/btarn/2004/DeliveryHeader_MS_V02_00.dtd">